afzalsayed96/15-puzzle/README.md

 -   `react-redux@7.0.3`
 -   Developed using `create-react-app`
 -   Deployed using `gh-pages`

+## Bugs

+There might be some bugs and edge cases so go easy on this baby.

 ## Hire me to build beautiful UIs for complex problems